Adopted 3/27/07, LSA 217, 300-500 readopted 9/30/14

 Lsa 301.01 Application Process.

-Persons wishing to become licensed as a landscape architect in
+(a) Persons wishing to become licensed as a

-about which there has been no communication from the applicant to the
+(d) Applications about which there has been no communication from the

 board for one year shall be destroyed.